 Day 3, Mon: Lima / Iquitos / Marañon River

 This afternoon, you board your flight to Iquitos.
 The hour-45-minute flight takes you into the heart of the Peruvian Amazon region.
 After you’ve claimed your luggage, you will board an air-conditioned bus for your hour and a half drive through the Peruvian countryside to the small village of Nauta at road’s end.
-From the moment you step on board, you will enjoy the M/V Aria’s atmosphere of low-key luxury.
-As you settle into your handsomely appointed, over-sized suite, you will feel the vessel begin to move.
-Take in the view from the upper deck as you leave Iquitos behind.
+From the moment you step on board, you will enjoy the atmosphere of low-key luxury of your ship - either the 12-suite Aqua Amazon or the 16-suite Aria Amazon.
+Both the 40 meter/130 foot Aqua Amazon and the 45 meter/147 foot Aria Amazon are handsomely appointed, with over-sized suites.
+Take in the views from the upper deck as you leave Iquitos behind.
 Over the next four days, you will sail along large tributaries of the Amazon, as well as the mighty river itself.
 You are embarking on a spectacular adventure to a place where few travelers have gone.
 Later in the air-conditioned lounge, you will learn about life onboard, and will have the first of the nightly briefings about your adventure to follow.
 You will meet the naturalist guides and the cruise director, who will use video, photos, and maps to explain the details of your journey into the Amazon.
 Then you sit down to sample some fine South American wine and enjoy outstanding cuisine, created by Executive Chef Pedro Miguel Schiaffino, whose restaurant, Malabar, is the one of the best in all of Lima.
 Schiaffino’s recipes include the imaginative use of local products – fruit, fish and spices – to make every meal a delightful adventure.
 The menu always offers choices, including a vegetarian option.
-Aboard The M/V Aria (B,L,D)
+Aboard Aria Amazon or Agua Amazon (B,L,D)

 Day 4, Tue: Marañon River / Choroyacu / San Pedro De Tipishca / Pacaya Samiria National Reserve